bunnybunbun37204/Thainnumber_Converter/README.md

 This project is under MIT license.

-#### Some feature may be UNSTABLE because I delete some dependency to make my package be smaller size and I'm sorry, you can download 1.2.0 version to use more stable feature.
+#### Some feature may be UNSTABLE because I delete some dependency to make my package use less dependency and I'm sorry, you can download 1.2.0 version to use more stable feature.